Deep Transfer Learning for Intelligent Vehicle Perception: a Survey: Challenges and Future Research

-\item \textbf{Realism of Synthetic Data}: By eliminating the need for manual annotation, the synthetic data generated by computer game engines is quite helpful to improve the training data size, but it still has significant differences with the real-world data in styles, lighting conditions, viewpoints, and vehicle behaviors, \textit{etc}.
+\item \textbf{Realism of Synthetic Data}: By eliminating the need for manual annotation, the synthetic data generated by computer game engines is quite helpful to improve the training data size, but it still has significant differences with the real-world data in styles, lighting conditions, viewpoints, and vehicle behaviors, \textit{etc}. \textit{Future Research}: The realism of the synthetic data can be improved by more advanced computer game engines in the future.
+The customized synthetic data can be better simulated via a digital twin simulation system~\cite{wang2023new}.
+For example, researchers can engage in the development of dynamic and interactive virtual environments within gaming engines.
+Through the simulation of authentic variations in illuminating, weather conditions, and object interactions, synthetic data will be able to emulate the complexities of real-world scenarios.
+This process could create more robust and transferable machine learning models.
+Moreover, constructing digital twin models based on real-world data offers the opportunity to generate highly personalized and precise synthetic data.

 \item \textbf{Scarcity of Annotated Benchmarks in Complex Scenarios}: There are infinite complex scenarios in the real-world driving, but the current benchmark datasets in the complex driving scenarios are still limited.
-For example, the Foggy Cityscapes dataset~\cite{sakaridis2018semantic} only has 2,975 training images during the foggy weather, whose small size poses a clear hurdle for the accurate perception of the intelligent vehicle in the foggy weather.
+For example, the Foggy Cityscapes dataset~\cite{sakaridis2018semantic} only has 2,975 training images during the foggy weather, whose small size poses a clear hurdle for the accurate perception of the intelligent vehicle in the foggy weather. \textit{Future Research}: We expect that more high-quality benchmark datasets in complex driving scenarios could be collected and publicized in the future.
+We also encourage more advanced physical models to simulate the benchmark data (Camera, LiDAR) in complex driving scenarios in the future, such as simulating the fog, rain, snow, lighting changes, \textit{etc}.
+For example, future research may focus on collecting large-scale real-world benchmark datasets (Camera, LiDAR) that cover a wide range of complex driving scenarios with challenging urban or highway environments, dense traffic, pedestrian crossings, various traffic patterns and different road geometries.

 \item \textbf{International Standards for Hardware Sensors}: The hardware sensors might be provided from multiple companies of different countries, but there are no unified international standards for the hardware sensors for intelligent vehicle perception.
-For example, the different hardware sensor types and settings will enlarge the domain gap in different environments.
+For example, the different hardware sensor types and settings will enlarge the domain gap in different environments. \textit{Future Research}: We hope that the multiple companies of different countries can collaborate together to promote the international standards for hardware sensors in the future, including the types, settings, parameters of the hardware sensors in different driving environments~\cite{schlager2022contaminations,masmoudi2021reinforcement}.
+Compatible hardware sensor standards would enable the exchange and sharing of data across different intelligent vehicle platforms, allowing for improved decision-making and safety on the roads.